ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_speed_filter.rst

 Full list of parameters supported by ``SpeedFilter`` are listed at the :ref:`speed_filter` page.

 You can place the plugin either in the ``global_costmap`` section in ``nav2_params.yaml`` to have speed restriction mask applied to global costmap or in the ``local_costmap`` to apply speed mask to the local costmap.
-However, it is highly not recommended to enable ``SpeedFilter`` plugin simultaneously for global and local costmaps.
-This might produce unwanted multiple "speed restriction" - "no restriction" message chains on speed restriction boundaries, that will cause jerking of the robot or another unpredictable behaviour.
+However, ``SpeedFilter`` plugin should never be enabled simultaneously for global and local costmaps.
+Otherwise, it can lead to unwanted multiple "speed restriction" - "no restriction" message chains on speed restriction boundaries, that will cause jerking of the robot or another unpredictable behaviour.

-As stated in the `design <https://github.com/ros-planning/navigation2/blob/main/doc/design/CostmapFilters_design.pdf>`_, Speed Filter publishes speed restricting `messages <https://github.com/ros-planning/navigation2/blob/main/nav2_msgs/msg/SpeedLimit.msg>`_ targeted for a Controller Server so that it could restrict maximum speed of the robot when it needed.
-Controller Server has a ``speed_limit_topic`` ROS parameter for that, which should be set to the same as in ``speed_filter`` plugin value.
-This topic in the map server could also be used to any number of other speed-restricted applications beyond the speed limiting zones, such as dynamically adjusting maximum speed by payload mass.

-To enable Speed Filter with same mask for both global costmap, use the following configuration:
+In this tutorial, we will enable Speed Filter for the global costmap.
+For this use the following configuration:

 .. code-block:: text